 Configure Which Order Types Your Practice Will Allow Patients and Families to Review in the Patient Portal

 You can now share the full range of orders with families through the patient portal.
 After your PCC 8.12 update, open Patient Portal from PCC EHR’s Configuration menu.

-If you check or uncheck the “Orders” box, you’ll show or hide all orders.
+If you check or uncheck the “Orders” box, you’ll show or hide all orders for families who use the patient portal.
 Or you can select individual order types to show or hide.

 These changes are applied practice-wide, and will affect all orders of that type.
-For example, Checking Medical Procedure will display all medical procedure orders for all portal users in all visits that include a Medical Procedure order.
+For example, checking Medical Procedure will display all medical procedure orders for all portal users in all visits that include a Medical Procedure order (unless the specific order is locked).
 Likewise, if you uncheck an order type, all orders of that type will be hidden from the patient portal for all users and all visits.